Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

+= WIP 1.4.1 =
+* Added an option to specify BCC email address for the outgoing emails.

 = 1.4.0 =
 * Added compatibility with WordPress 5.5 (regarding changes to PHPMailer in WordPress Core).
 * Fixed a conflict with the Clicky for WordPress plugin's user interface.